-At this stage, we are collecting air temperature and air humidity data for several pilot cities and using them to calculate the wet-bulb temperature as a proxy for heat stress.
-You can explore the data by clicking on your city of interest from the list on the left-hand panel (see more details about the data explorers below).
+We are collecting air temperature, air humidity and PM data for several pilot cities.
+We use air temperature and humditiy to calculate the wet-bulb temperature as a proxy for heat stress.
+You can explore the data by clicking on your city of interest from the list on the left-hand panel and then selecting a sensor ID (see more details about the data explorers below).

-The raw data collected are processed to remove potential errors and to make them easier to visualize in an interactive manner.
+The raw temperature and humidity data collected are processed to remove potential errors and to make them easier to visualize in an interactive manner.
 The major quality control steps followed for each sensor are:

 1. Trips are separated assuming that at least 5 minutes have passed between two corresponding observations; and trips lasting less than 5 minutes are removed.